Self-paced

 Another way of doing the same:

 The first parameter is the title of the selection box, and the second parameter defines a list of values that will be filled in the selection box.
-The second parameter is a "State" column name in the .csv file we loaded.
+The second example there is a "State" column from the .csv file we loaded.

 Slider